krishanthisera/CKS-Challenges/challenge-04.md

 ## Monitoring

-As we both the Kubernetes auditing Falco monitoring has been set up, we can investigate the suspicious behaviours.
+As both the Kubernetes auditing and Falco monitoring has been set up, we can investigate the suspicious behaviours.

 ### Kubernetes Audit logs